 Belief mapping is a great opportunity to get these concerns on the table.
 Developers should explain what they believe will happen if technical debt continues to mount.
 Designers should outline how they believe that under-investment in UX will result in customer pain.

 Connecting the North Star to Your Product Vision

 Your business may have already done the important work of crafting a product vision statement.
 These existing statements of product vision can be great catalysts to teasing out a good North Star.

-Ask yourself: What does this statement say that is distinct or foundational?
-What can we learn about our product’s value from this statement?
+As your team defines your North Star, review your product vision statement.
+Ask yourself: *What does this statement say that is distinct or foundational?
+What can we learn about our product’s value from this statement?*

 Examples of Product Vision Statements that Can Inform a North Star